 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-Free expression and academic freedom are not referenced in the Mission, Vision and Values statements of the University of the Ontario Institute of Technology (UOIT).
+Freedom of expression and academic freedom are not referenced in the Mission, Vision and Values statements of Ontario Tech University (formerly University of the Ontario Institute of Technology).

-UOIT’s Harassment and Discrimination Policy defines Discrimination as:
+Ontario Tech’s Harassment and Discrimination Policy defines “Discrimination” as:

 The negative valuing, stereotyping, or discriminatory treatment of individuals and/or groups as defined by the provisions of the Ontario Human Rights Code.
 Discrimination directed at any individual or group is unacceptable.
 Discrimination can be detected by its effects, and can be manifested in both personal attacks and insults, and in the structure of social institutions.
 It may be intentional or unintentional, the result of activity or arrangements that set out to discriminate or harm, or of ignorance or inadvertence.
 Discrimination may include, but is not limited to, behaviour such as the dissemination of hate literature, graffiti, racial slurs and jokes, derogatory remarks and gestures, and physical attacks; bias in administrative decisions, employment and workplace practices, tenure, promotion, appointment, leave, and salary increases; bias in academic decisions such as marks, in the choice of scheduling of academic activities, and decisions related to the content of courses and course materials; behaviour which could reasonably be interpreted as offensive and patronizing, and as undermining self respect or adversely affecting performance or working conditions; discrimination in the provision of goods and services or access to premises, accommodation, and other facilities.